The Project

 The purpose of the EIA process is to make sure that where we identify any significant effects, we put in place measures to reduce any negative impacts, while also seeking to enhance positive effects.

-Our initial work has identified a number of environmental considerations which will inform the development of our detailed design for Lime Down Solar Park.
+Our initial work has identified a number of environmental considerations which are informing the development of our detailed design for Lime Down Solar Park.
 A summary of these topics can be found on this webpage below.

 EIA is broken down into many topics that we need to assess.
 These include: